Lithuania is a small European country located in the Baltic region. It has a total population of around 2.8 million.

 LOT has said of being awarded the Public Service Obligation contract:

-For passengers travelling between Lithuania and Great Britain, the new connection is a perfect alternative to connections to Luton and Stansted airports, which are more distant.
+For passengers traveling between Lithuania and Great Britain, the new connection is a perfect alternative to connections to Luton and Stansted airports, which are more distant.
 Moreover, East London is a place where many Lithuanians live, which is why the launch of the new connection is expected to attract a lot of interest and contribute to a strengthening of relations between Lithuania and Great Britain.

 The Head of Lithuanian Airports has added: